Michael Gough began his training as Brotman Law’s new case manager in January 2022 after his years of service in the U.S. Navy and SWCC.

 If you care to look “SWCC” up under www.navy.com, you’ll find that Gough was part of an elite force known as Special Warfare Combatant-Craft Crewmen (SWCC), which most people never hear about.
 According to the Navy’s website, this is on purpose.

-“Their missions are the kind that Navy keeps quiet because how vitally important they are.”
+“Their missions are the kind that the Navy keeps quiet because of how vitally important they are.”
 SWCC recruits are trained in boating and weapons tactics, techniques, and procedures that focus on clandestine infiltration and exfiltration of special operations forces.

 Becoming one of the Navy elites wasn’t a dream of Gough’s as a boy, though.
 He grew up in Utah and attended Utah State University after high school.
 “I didn’t have a lot of money, so I was working at a bar and studying at the same time.
 I was just messing around and was not at all focused,” he said.
-Eventually, Gough decided he wanted to get out his small town and travel, so joining the military made sense.
+Eventually, Gough decided he wanted to get out of his small town and travel, so joining the military made sense.
 In his mind it would be five years and then done.

 In 2001 Gough joined the U.S. Navy, moving to San Diego in 2002.
 As a Navy Corpsman, he was stationed at Balboa Hospital.
-During 9/11, he joined a small deployment as the war started up in the Gulf.
+After 9/11, he joined a small deployment as the war started up in the Gulf.
 “That’s where the seeds were planted.
 I decided that I wanted to be more than a medic and thought I was capable of it,” he said.
 Gough dropped his package to go to Navy Special Warfare (NSW) to attempt to join the SWCC community.